intel/pmem-csi/README.md

 The first node `host-0` is the Kubernetes master without persistent memory.
 The other three nodes are worker nodes with one emulated 32GB NVDIMM each.
-After the cluster has been formed, `make start` adds `storage=pmem` label to the worker nodes and deploys the pmem-csi driver.
+After the cluster has been formed, `make start` adds `storage=pmem` label to the worker nodes and deploys the PMEM-CSI driver.
 Once `make start` completes, the cluster is ready for interactive use via `kubectl` inside the virtual machine.
 Alternatively, you can also set `KUBECONFIG` as shown at the end of the `make start` output